xtexx/central/TEAMS.md

 ## Liberapay team members

-Purpose: Receive a share of donations distributed via the [liberapay team](https://liberapay.com/forgejo).
+Purpose: Receive a share of donations distributed via the [Forgejo Liberapay account](https://liberapay.com/forgejo).

 Accountability:

-* Manage the Forgejo liberapay team account, which was created by the Codeberg account (@fnetx has access)
+* Manage the Forgejo Liberapay team account, which was created by the Codeberg account (@fnetx has access)
 * Decide on a fair distribution of the incoming funds among the team members

 Team members: